Engeniuseer/Twitter_Search_Engine/README.md

 ## Code execution

 * Step1: Download this github repository.
-* Step2: All the python notebooks need files located in the folder data in order to run properly. **Copy and paste all these notebooks in the same directory where the data is.**
+* Step2: All the python notebooks need files located in the folder datasets in order to run properly. **Copy and paste all these notebooks in the same directory where the data is.**

 ## Repository Structure